S$ 509 Find Cheap Flights from Singapore to British Columbia

 The average price of all round-trip flights from Singapore to British Columbia clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Singapore to British Columbia, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from British Columbia, Saturday is the cheapest day to fly and Tuesday is the most expensive.
+If you are looking for a flight deal from Singapore to British Columbia, look for departures on Tuesdays and avoid leaving on a Monday, as it's usually the priciest day.
+When flying back from British Columbia, Saturday is the cheapest day to fly and Thursday is the most expensive.

 How far in advance should I book a flight from Singapore to British Columbia?